-“Therefore, there has to be some layoffs as well in the industry.
+“Therefore, there have to be some layoffs as well in the industry.
 That’s the way the industry is thinking, they know they can’t pay salaries; there are no orders, there’s no money, massive losses are happening for the industry and if they don’t lay off then the industry will get wiped out.”

-Sri Lanka’s apparel industry workforce consists more than 990,000 workers, in other terms 15 percent of the country’s total workforce.
+Sri Lanka’s apparel industry workforce consists of more than 990,000 workers, in other terms 15 percent of the country’s total workforce.

 Lakhany said the survival of the industry itself is in big question looking at the way things are at this moment.

-However, he said “the government has made available details of a relief package for the industry and we are working closely with the authorities on the implementing of these relief measures.”
+However, he said “the government has made available details of a relief package for the industry and we are working closely with the authorities on implementing of these relief measures.”

 Globally the virus has infected more than 650,000 people and killing more than 30,000.